mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 | Paid Assets | Paid Assets are third-party non-free resources to be used in the DnD Map Generator.
 This includes map textures, User Interface artwork, or any other assets to be outlined in the future.
 There is no initial plan to purchase any paid assets, as there is a bias to using free assets.  | $100.00 |

 ### 5.3 Risks
-Identify the ten most important project risks to achieving project goals: their type, likelihood, impact, and mitigation strategies (3 pages).

-If the project will involve any work outside the ECS laboratories, i.e. off-campus activities, these should be included in the following section.

 | # | Risk | Risk Type | Likelihood | Severity |
 | --- | :--------------------------------------------------------------------------------: |  --------------- | ------------ | ---------------- |